Postimal/BMB-PAGE/README.md

 * GOOGLE API ( IMPORTANT > one use per day due to limits couse I did not pass card numbers)
 * CAROUSELE POWERED BY SLICK.JS

+34 commits, rest of them are in repository with similar name (got powercut and some issues)

 To open locally

 Clone or download this Git repo onto your computer.